elazarcoh/vscode-command-palette/README.md

 1. Using an existing command, which is missing from the Command Palette.
 One example (for the time of writing) is the `editor.debug.action.selectionToRepl` command.
 1. Creating a new command, by writing its code.
 This is a way to add commands that you need without have to create a dedicated VSCode extension.

-The only reason to use this extension is if you want to add an existing command, which is not available in the Command Palette, to the Command Palette.

 It can be used, for example, with the [multi-command](https://marketplace.visualstudio.com/items?itemName=ryuta46.multi-command) extension.

 ## How to use with existing commands